gbvars988/VendingMachineCPP/README.md

 To run: `./ppd stock_2DLL.dat coins.dat`

 ### Contributors:
-Ronald Ho

-Anthony Imani

-Peter Wu
+This was a team project with contributions from Ronald Ho, Anthony Imani and Peter Wu.

+2D Linked List data structure is an enhancement implemented individually by Ronald Ho.